Stealth technology

-Stealth technology, also termed low observable technology (LO technology), is a sub-discipline of military tactics and passive and active electronic countermeasures, which covers a range of methods used to make personnel, aircraft, ships, submarines, missiles, satellites, and ground vehicles less visible (ideally invisible) to radar, infrared, sonar and other detection methods.
+Stealth technology, also termed low observable technology (LO technology), is a sub-discipline of military tactics and passive and active electronic countermeasures.
+The term covers a range of methods used to make personnel, aircraft, ships, submarines, missiles, satellites, and ground vehicles less visible (ideally invisible) to radar, infrared, sonar and other detection methods.
 It corresponds to military camouflage for these parts of the electromagnetic spectrum (i.e., multi-spectral camouflage).

 Development of modern stealth technologies in the United States began in 1958, where earlier attempts to prevent radar tracking of its U-2 spy planes during the Cold War by the Soviet Union had been unsuccessful.
 Designers turned to developing a specific shape for planes that tended to reduce detection by redirecting electromagnetic radiation waves from radars.
 Radiation-absorbent material was also tested and made to reduce or block radar signals that reflect off the surfaces of aircraft.
 Such changes to shape and surface composition comprise stealth technology as currently used on the Northrop Grumman B-2 Spirit "Stealth Bomber".

-The concept of stealth is to operate or hide while giving enemy forces no indication as to the presence of friendly forces.
+The concept of stealth is to operate or hide from external observation.
 This concept was first explored through camouflage to make an object's appearance blend into the visual background.
 As the potency of detection and interception technologies (radar, infrared search and tracking, surface-to-air missiles, etc.) have increased, so too has the extent to which the design and operation of military personnel and vehicles have been affected in response.
 Some military uniforms are treated with chemicals to reduce their infrared signature.
 A modern stealth vehicle is designed from the outset to have a chosen spectral signature.
 The degree of stealth embodied in a given design is chosen according to the projected threats of detection.